dmerejkowsky/blog/content/post/2016-10-30-writing-clean-shell-scripts.md

 ```

 The best thing about `shellcheck` is that each error message leads you to a
-detail pages explaining the issue.
+detailed page explaining the issue.

 ## Be careful with coreutils